-As per the provisions of Section 148 of the Act, read with Companies (Cost Records and Audit) Rules, 2014, as the Company has not made any application under the said code.
-Hence, the disclosure under Section 134(3)(q) read with Rule 8(5)(xi) of Companies (Accounts) Rules 2014 is not required.
+As per the provisions of Section 148 of the Act, read with Companies (Cost Records and Audit) Rules, 2014, as effective for the time being in force, the applicability of Cost Audit and maintenance of Cost Records as specified by the Central Government is not applicable to the Company for the financial year under review.
+Hence, the disclosure under Section 134(3)(q) read with Rule 8(5)(ix) of Companies (Accounts) Rules 2014 is not required.